-Twickenham Junction is an ambitious ‘00’project to recreate the Victorian station at Twickenham as though re-development had not taken place during the 1940s/50s, leaving the rather ramshackle original station in use.
+Twickenham Junction is a complex OO finescale project to recreat the Victorian station at Twickenham as though re-development had not taken place during the 1940s/50s, leaving the rather ramshackle older station in use.
 Twickenham Junction is a real misnomer!
 For many years OS maps referred to the station by this name.
 The LSWR, SR & BR never did…

-The layout is set in the early 1960s partly to coincide with the inauguration of T&DMRC and also to allow a wide range of trains to be operated.
-The model will showcase Southern Region steam and electric traction and some early diesels.
-Members are building and preparing stock for future exhibition use to replicate a typical Summer Saturday service along with various extras of which we have photos or references.
+The layout is set in the early 1960s to coincide with the inauguration of T&DMRC and to allow a wide range of trains to be operated.
+Southern Region steam as well as electric & diesel traction will be showcased.
+Members are building and preparing stock for future exhibition service replicating a typical Summer Saturday alongside extras of which we have photos or references.